hyndex/libslac/README.rst

 ``libslac`` does not require the QCA7000 interrupt pin.
 Calling ``qca7000ProcessSlice()`` from an IRQ-driven loop keeps the main thread responsive while processing at most 500 µs of modem activity per call.
+``Qca7000Link::read`` also invokes ``qca7000ProcessSlice`` while polling so that modem events are serviced even when waiting for new data.

 UART Mode
 ---------